 To add a new [=digital credential/exchange protocol=] to the registry, or to update an existing one:

-The protocol identifier MUST be a unique string that is not already in use in the registry.
-Use only lowercase ASCII letters, digits, and hyphens (e.g., "protocol", "the-protocol").
-The protocol identifier MUST uniquely define the set of required parameters and/or behavior that a digital credential provider implementation needs to support to successfully handle the request.
+The [=digital credential/protocol identifier=] MUST be a unique string that is not already in use in the registry.
+The [=digital credential/protocol identifier=] MUST uniquely define the set of required parameters and/or behavior that a digital credential provider implementation needs to support to successfully handle the request.
 If the set of required parameters or behaviors is updated in a way which would require a digital credential provider to also require an update to remain functional, a new protocol identifier MUST be assigned and be added to the registry.

 The protocol type is either "Presentation" for presentation protocols used with `navigator.credentials.get` or "Issuance" for issuance protocols used with `navigator.credentials.create`.